nrlab-CRUK/INVAR2/docs/Running.md

 once as will fit into the maximum memory and number of cores specified in the profile.

-"_slurm" is a profile for running on a Slurm cluster.
+"_slurm_" is a profile for running on a Slurm cluster.
 It has no limit on the maximum memory or cores; instead jobs are submitted through the Slurm job management system asking for node space according each task.
 (It does limit the maximum number of cores per job to 16, though that is by design of this